grpc/grpc.io/content/en/docs/guides/wait-for-ready.md

 ### How to use Wait-for-Ready

-You can specify for a stub whether or not it should use Wait-for-Ready which will automatically be passed along when an RPC is created.
+You can specify for a stub whether or not it should use Wait-for-Ready, which will automatically be passed along when an RPC is created.

 {{% alert title="Note" color="info" %}}